lcs-rgordon/ConceptReview/README.md

 When a game is completed, the [result is added to a list](x-source-tag://adding_to_list) that tracks the history of games played.
 This list is then displayed to the user in the History section of the user interface.

+* Callout(Bug Hunt):
+  Develop your logical error detective skills. 🔎

+  There are at least three problems with the logic of this app.

+  Play some games, tap around, and try to do things that a user should not do.
+Break the game!

+  Once you find the problems, fix them.

+  Then [on Spaces](https://ca.spacesedu.com/), identify the problems you found, and share your solutions, in your private portfolio space.

+−

+* Callout(Animation Action):
+  Small animations add a lot of flair to an app. ✨

+  When a tile is tapped and filled in with a player's symbol, make the tile rotate twice, quickly.